rust-lang/book/second-edition/nostarch/chapter12.md

 First, we bring the `std::env` module into scope with a `use` statement so that we can use its `args` function.
 Notice the `std::env::args` function is nested in two levels of modules.
-As we talked about in Chapter 7, in cases where the desired function is nested in more than one module, it's conventional to bring the parent module into scope, rather than the function itself.
+As we talked about in Chapter 7, in cases where the desired function is nested in more than one module, it’s conventional to bring the parent module into scope, rather than the function itself.
 This lets us easily use other functions from `std::env`.
-It's also less ambiguous than adding `use std::env::args;` then calling the function with just `args`; that might look like a function that's defined in the current module.
+It’s also less ambiguous than adding `use std::env::args;` then calling the function with just `args`; that might look like a function that's defined in the current module.

 > Note: `std::env::args` will panic if any argument contains invalid Unicode.
 > If you need to accept arguments containing invalid Unicode, use
 > `std::env::args_os` instead.
 That function returns `OsString` values instead
 > of `String` values.
-We've chosen to use `std::env::args` here for simplicity
+We’ve chosen to use `std::env::args` here for simplicity
 > because `OsString` values differ per-platform and are more complex to work
 > with than `String` values.